 - Enable coverage area based requests for time synchronization services in the NEF TimeSyncExposure and ASTI APIs, as well as the Ntsctsf_TimeSynchronization and Ntsctsf_ASTI APIs.

-- Enable the indication of Burst Arrival Time (BAT) adaptation capability/offset from the AF (via the NEF and the TSCTSF, when applicable) to the PCF in QoS requests and QoS Monitoring subscriptions, as well as the passing of the information and subscriptions/notifications for BAT offset events between the PCF and the SMF using PCC rules.
+- Enable the indication of Burst Arrival Time (BAT) adaptation capability/offset from the AF (via the NEF and the TSCTSF, when applicable) to the PCF, as well as the passing of the information and subscriptions/notifications for BAT offset events between the PCF and the SMF using PCC rules.

-- Enable the exchange of network timing synchronization status information between the AF and the TSCTSF (via NEF, when applicable), the retrieval of information about the UPF and/or RAN time synchronization status by the TSCTSF (e.g. from the AMF and the OAM or via UMIC), the determination of the impacted UEs by the TSCTSF, and the respective handling of the related time synchronization services (based on (g)PTP or ASTI).
+- Enable the exchange of network timing synchronization status information among the 5GC NFs that require it.

+Editor's Note: The impacts of timing synchronization status information exchange and usage will be completed when further stage 2 details have been agreed.

-- Enhance time synchronization procedures between AF, NEF, TSCTSF, and PCF to consider and/or handle subscription data related to time synchronization, including potential extensions to the AMPolicyControl service to indicate related errors from the AMF to the PCF for a UE.
+- Enhance time synchronization procedures between AF, NEF, TSCTSF, and PCF to support errors caused by (lack of) subscription data related to time synchronization, including potential extensions to the AMPolicyControl service to indicate related errors from the AMF to the PCF for a UE.

 For CT4:

 - Subscription data extensions for controlling 5G time synchronization.

+- Potential impacts to support the communication between the SMF (with CUC functionality) and the UPF (acting as a Talker/Listener), e.g. via a new Transparent Container on the N4 interface and to select a UPF supporting the Talker/Listener function.

 - Potential AMF event exposure service extensions for TSCTSF subscriptions to UE’s location or presence in AoI.